XenHat/SublimeLinter-contrib-lslint/README.md

 This plugin applies linting to files that have the `lsl` and `ossl` syntax.
 If you do not know what a linter is or are new to SublimeLinter, please refer to the [SublimeLinter documentation](http://www.sublimelinter.com/en/latest).

+## Special warning

+Due to SublimeLinter4 beaking this plugin, you **need** to disable automatic package upgrade until a better solution is found/created.
+Sorry about that.

 ## Quick start

 You're advised to install [Will Bond](https://wbond.net)'s [Package Control](https://packagecontrol.io) (see the [installation](https://packagecontrol.io/installation) page there) for [Sublime Text](https://www.sublimetext.com), which makes finding, installing and **keeping packages up-to-date** much easier.